In This Article

 - Ready to File With Confidence?

 Missed deductions show up on virtually every NJ small business return that hasn't been CPA-reviewed.
-The five most commonly overlooked deductions for NJ small business owners are the BAIT election (which can generate thousands in federal savings for pass-through owners above the SALT cap), retirement plan contributions, the home office deduction, vehicle expenses, and self-employed health insurance premiums.
+The five most commonly overlooked deductions for NJ small business owners are the BAIT election (which can generate thousands in federal savings for pass-through owners above the SALT cap), retirement plan contributions (federal only - NJ does not allow a current-year deduction), the home office deduction (federal + NJ business-income flow-through), vehicle expenses, and self-employed health insurance premiums (federal §162(l) above-the-line; NJ medical-expense itemized subject to 2% gross-income floor).

 Missed deductions are remarkably common on NJ small business returns.
 Here are the five most common.